Terrorism Suppression Act 2002

 The Terrorism Suppression Act 2002 is New Zealand counter-terrorism legislation passed under the Clark-led Labour government.
 Enacted following the September 11 attacks in the United States, the Act was designed to better address contemporary terrorism issues, both domestically and abroad.
 Until May 2019, the Act had not been formally used in a prosecution; however there were several failed attempts by the Crown to do so.
 Many individuals and organisations have however been designated as "Terrorist entities" under the Act's provisions, in line with UN Security Council designations.
 The Act was amended in 2007.
-In May 2019, a charge of engaging in a terrorist act was laid against the alleged shooter in the Christchurch mosque attacks, under section 6A of the Act.
+In May 2019, a charge of engaging in a terrorist act was laid against Brenton Tarrant, the perpetrator of the Christchurch mosque attacks, under section 6A of the Act.

 Background

 New Zealand, considered a relatively 'safe' country, has experienced few terrorist incidents in its short history.
 Prior to 2001, incidents included the bombings of a rail bridge near Huntly in 1951, the Wanganui Computer Centre in 1982, the Wellington Trades Hall in 1984 and the Greenpeace vessel The Rainbow Warrior in 1985.
 Due to these incidents, New Zealand had already established prior to this act, "A comprehensive legislative and substantive counter-terrorist framework..."
 However the growth of international terrorism in recent years, alluded to by then Minister of Foreign Affairs and Trade Phil Goff in the bill's first reading, gave rise to the need to introduce new, "comprehensive" anti-terror legislation.
 The examples he gave were the Lockerbie bombing, the World Trade Centre bombing and the Nairobi embassy attack.